ashleyyytjh/IS216-frontend/README.md

 ## Business Problem

-Describe the **real-world business or community problem** your project addresses.
 The community problem our project aims to address is that we realise the process of purchasing notes in SMU to be a cumbersome process.
 Currently, a solution that exists is the AskSMU channel in Telegram, in which students can liase with sellers through the Education Resources topic in the channel.
 However, this would mean offline communication, handling of payments, and sending of files.
 Such way of notes distribution and purchase is cumbersome.

 Further research on competitors shows that Studocu and CourseHero aims to solve similar issues.
 However, these notes on AskSMU do not have these notes being listed on the platforms.
 Upon further research, we realise the lack of incentivisation on the current platforms being a missing gap as to why the notes are not being published.
 Thus, we aim to build a marketplace that allows SMU students to purchase and sell notes for the community;.
-> *Example:*
-> Small local businesses struggle to maintain an online presence, limiting visibility to customers.
-> Our web application helps them list menus, accept feedback, and attract more customers.

 ---